 The academy day

 The day starts with most of our students travelling to school on individualised transport.
-This supports students who suffer with high anxiety and can present a risk to themselves and to others.
-Students often travel quite a distance to get to school and many have not slept the previous night.
+This supports students and their families.

 Afternoon and home time

-We communicate by home-school diaries and can report on what a student has done during the day and to pass on any messages.
+We communicate by home-school diaries and can report on what has done during the day and to pass on any messages.